nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 Pass a session ID, stream ID, and callback function to the `OpenTok.getStream()` method.
 The callback function is called when the operation completes.
 It takes two parameters:
 `error` (in the case of an error) or `stream`.
-On sucessful completion, the `stream` object is set, containing properties of the stream.
+On successful completion, the `stream` object is set, containing properties of the stream.

 To get information on _all_ active streams in a session, call the `OpenTok.listStreams()` method, passing in a session ID and a callback function.
-Upon sucess, the callback function is invoked with an array of Stream objects passed into the second parameter:
+Upon success, the callback function is invoked with an array of Stream objects passed into the second parameter:

 ```javascript